Cosmian/kms/documentation/docs/pki/smime.md

 If you have many users, you will probably want top buy an intermediate certificate from a public certificate authority.
 This intermediate certificate will be used to sign the user certificates.

-First import the intermediate certificate and its private key in the KMS:
+First, import the intermediate certificate and its private key in the KMS:

 ```sh
 ckms certificates import --format pkcs12 --pkcs12-password mysecret \